dz365/dz365.github.io/journal/2025/February.md

 ### Sunday 2, 23:29

 Couldn't find it in me to work my paid job this weekend.
 But I think I'll be good to go starting tomorrow.

+### Tuesday 4, 22:58

+I watched the hour long prelude for the new Fate series (Fate/strange Fake) and I'm really hyped.